Hounder23/LIGHTHOUSE-p1/README.md

 ## Challenges
 -   While importing the data i found it difficult to choose the correct datatypes while creating the table columns in the database.
     I found it especially challenging during this part of the process to choose how large these datatypes needed to be to accomodate the data from the table.
-    I think i chose the lazy way and just ommitted sizes and chose a general but appropriate datatypes for some of the columns i was having issues with and just let postgreSQL figure it out for me during the import.
+    I think i chose the easy way and just ommitted sizes and chose a general but appropriate datatypes for some of the columns i was having issues with and just let postgreSQL figure it out for me during the import.
-    Taking a look at the SQLs folder you can see the queries i used to create the tables and see what i mean by "lazy".
+    Taking a look at the SQLs folder you can see the queries i used to create the tables and see what i mean by "easy".
 But i didnt have a better answer at the time.

 ## Future Goals
-(what would you do if you had more time?)
+in this project i had